 To gain this competence, full-stack consultants must learn multiple languages related to web development, along with foundation concepts in web design.
 Therefore, a full-stack consultant is essentially a web designer with experience creating websites and applications that can be interacted with and viewed in any web browser or mobile device.

-In this interview, Marty Muse, the Vice President of Marketing at LHP, discusses digital transformation, data analytics, and full-stack consulting, with James Roberts, the President of the Data Analytic Solutions within LHPES; Bryan Rushton, the LHPES Director of Operations; and Yuan Chao and Adrian Ovalle, Data Analytics Developers for DAS Operations (COGS).
+In this interview, Marty Muse, the Vice President of Revenue Operations & Marketing at LHP Engineering Solutions, discusses digital transformation, data analytics, and full-stack consulting, with the following:

-Marty Muse here, VP of Marketing at LHP, I'm very excited to be joined today by James Roberts, the President of the Data Analytic Solutions within LHPES, and we are also joined by Bryan Rushton, the Director of Operations.
-We'll jump right in and ask James to give us an overview of Data Analytics Solutions and the offerings that you have.
+I'm very excited to be joined today by James Roberts, the President of the LHP Analytics & IoT business unit within LHP, and we are also joined by Bryan Rushton, the Director of Operations.
+We'll jump right in and ask James to give us an overview of LHP Analytics & IoT and the offerings that you have.

 As the name implies, we do a lot of work with data analytics.
-That's the problems we were founded to solve.
-That includes everything from descriptive statistics to machine learning, to artificial intelligence, which goes all the way to the predictive and prescriptive analytics for the solutions for our customer.
+That's the problem we were founded to solve.
+That includes everything from descriptive statistics to machine learning, to artificial intelligence, which goes all the way to the predictive and prescriptive analytics for the solutions for our customers.

 One of the things our customers said was, “Hey, we don't even have the data to do the analytics.”
 So, we have continued to branch into the full spectrum.

 We do a lot of IoT and connectivity work to get that data, to create the MSA, the Measurement System Analysis.
 We've shifted into digital transformation now, and it's end to end, really helping our customers get that information, to get outcomes from their information and their data.